Hey. I'm Jess.

 Is Regency Romance your favorite genre to write?
 Is it your favorite to read?
 I do like the genre, but it is by no means my favorite.
-The first book I started writing (over ten years ago) is a historical fiction set in ancient Rome.
-I’m yet to finish it as well as several other books that span genres from science fiction to fantasy, though most of them are historical and have an element of women's fiction.
-As for reading, I love all types of books!
-I'm an easily-pleased reader and like most books I finish (though I don't finish all books I start).
-I genre hop constantly, but I must admit my favorite reads almost always include some sort of love story.
+The first book I started writing (over twelve years ago) is a historical fiction set in ancient Rome.
+I’m yet to finish it as well as several other books that span genres from science fiction to fantasy, though most of them are historical and have an element of romance.
+As for reading, I love all types of books.
+I'm an easily-pleased reader and adore most books I finish (though I don't finish all books I start).
+I genre hop constantly, but I must admit my favorite reads almost always include some sort of happily ever after.

 Was it difficult to write a book?
 Writing for me is a pleasure, an escape from the tasks of my everyday schedule and demands.
-It has been the publishing process that I have found extremely difficult: editing, being vulnerable as others read your manuscript, the endless to-do lists and expenses required to become self-published.
-It has been a long 18 months!
+It has been the publishing process that I have found extremely difficult: editing, being vulnerable as others read your manuscript, the endless to-do lists, and all the expenses.

 When did you find the time to write with five young kids?
 My wonderful husband would often put the kids to bed and I would write from seven in the evening until whenever I felt finished that night (usually somewhere between eleven and one).
-It took just under a month to finish the first draft of Abigail, but over a year has passed and I’m only now nearing its release.
+It took just under a month to finish the first draft of Abigail, but it took well over a year to get it ready for publication.